 Pranayama - Ayurvedic Breathing Exercises For Vata, Pitta, And Kapha Dosha

-Pranayama is basically the science of self-healing through breath regulation.
+Breathing is basically an involuntary process that is required at all times to survive, however, what makes pranayama unique is the increased awareness of the breathing processes and the improved mind-body connection it brings.
+Pranayama is the science of self-healing through breath regulation.
 It is an integral part of the ancient system of medicine, Ayurveda.
-It is a major component of yoga aimed at improving physical, mental, and spiritual wellness.
+It is a major component of yoga, aimed at improving physical, mental, and spiritual wellness.

 Let us move on to learn more about how to practice pranayama depending on your dominant Dosha to derive maximum benefits.